Azemchap/premium-pos-desktop/PREMIUM_DESIGN_GUIDE.md

 # 🎨 Premium Design System Guide

 ## Overview
-This document outlines the comprehensive design system used throughout the Premium POS Desktop application.
+This document outlines the comprehensive design system used throughout the QorBooks Desktop application.
 All pages and components follow these consistent patterns to deliver a world-class, professional user experience.

 ## Design Philosophy